TeleologicAppreciator/startup/README.md

 - **HTML** - Uses correct HTML structure with two pages: one for login, and one for the overview.
 - **CSS** - Responsive application styling that looks good on different screen sizes.
 Uses good whitespace, color choice, and contrast.
-- **React** - Single-page application with components for login, buying sotcks, leaderboard display, and backend calls.
+- **React** - Single-page application with components for login, buying stocks, leaderboard display, and backend calls.
 Reacts dynamically to user actions.
 - **Service** - Backend service with endpoints for:
                 - Login
                 - Buying stocks